nyu-cs2590/nlp-notes/notes/distributed_representation.md

 In sum, the columns of $U$ corresponds to document clusters and the rows of $U$ corresponds to the new word vectors.
 This is a beautiful decomposition that captures the hidden relation between document and words.
+In practice, however, we do not get the meaning of a word/document cluster for free, a person will have to look at the result and assign it a category (e.g. complaints or critiques for some movie genre in our example).

 We have not talked about dimensionality reduction.
 But this is really simple given the decomposition.